 Copies of images from the collection are available to purchase as photocopies or as prints.

 West End Library

 Newcastle upon Tyne

-Please note that the collection is open to visitors on Mondays between 9am – 12noon and 2pm – 4pm and Thursdays between 2pm – 4pm, other times by arrangement with library staff.
+Please note that the collection is open to visitors on Monday's 10am - 4pm and at other times by arrangement with library staff.

 We now have an annual subscription to the Gale/Cengage database of 19th Century Newspapers.
 There is access to it via every public computer across the libraries.
 There is also a facility for remote access at home if you have a Newcastle library card.
 The database includes three northern titles; The Newcastle Courant (Daily and Weekly), The Northern Liberator and the Northern Echo.
 It also includes a wide range of regional and some national titles, for example, The Illustrated Police News.
 If you are interested in family history or general historical research we think you will find this database useful and easy to use.

 Ancestry Library Edition is a research tool offering the most comprehensive genealogical information available online.
 It has more than 4 billion names in over 4000 collections.
 Access to historical records such as Census Returns, Birth Marriage and Death Indexes, Passenger Lists, Military Records and much more.
-There are no passwords to remember and shortcuts can be found on the desktop of computers in any Newcastle library.
+There are no passwords to remember and shortcuts can be found on the desktop of computers in any Newcastle library (not available through wifi).